cabo/mtct/draft-bormann-core-media-content-type-format.md

 The ABNF given here is provisional and may need some more cleanup:
 We need to unify the various forms of reg-name, token, etc.

-(ABNF just shown for illustration is centered and tagged with "abnf;old" in the XML, while the normative ABNF of this memo is left-aligned and tagged with "abnf".)
+(ABNF just shown for illustration is centered, in an aside, and tagged with type "abnf;old" in the XML, while the normative ABNF of this memo is left-aligned and tagged with type "abnf".)

 We need to discuss case-insensitivity, which is usually rather insensitive.